Theoi-Meteoroi/GPIO-pca9548/README.md

 Only looks on a GPIO software I2C bus for the mux.
 Adds additional bus entries in /dev:

-/dev/i2c-3   This is the software GPIO i2c bus /dev/i2c-4   This is the first mux i2c channel /dev/i2c-5   this is the second mux i2c channel
+/dev/i2c-3   This is the software GPIO i2c bus

+/dev/i2c-4   This is the first mux i2c channel

+/dev/i2c-5   this is the second mux i2c channel

-..
+..   (other channels)

 To Install -